ChandaLab/DISC/docs/Manual.md

 Please cite "White, D.S., Goldschen-Ohm, M.P., Goldsmith, R.H., Chanda, B.C., "High-Throughput Single-Molecule Analysis via Divisive Segmentation and Clustering"  if using this software.

-To ensure you have the most up-to-date version of DISC (of which this manual should be reflective of) please see https://github.com/ChandaLab/DISC.
+To ensure you have the most up-to-date version of DISC (of which this manual should be reflective of), please see https://github.com/ChandaLab/DISC.
 If you'd like to try a version in development, try the `trunk` branch with
 ```
 git checkout trunk